Why KKR & Co. Inc. (KKR)’s Most Recent Report Reveals Some Hints About Its Future

 KKR & Co.
-Inc. (NYSE:KKR) went down by -0.03% from its latest closing price compared to the recent 1-year high of $67.81.
-The company’s stock price has collected 1.68% of gains in the last five trading sessions.
-Press Release reported 7 hours ago that KKR Appoints Evan Spiegel as New Independent Director
+Inc. (NYSE:KKR) went down by -0.12% from its latest closing price compared to the recent 1-year high of $67.81.
+The company’s stock price has collected 8.56% of gains in the last five trading sessions.
+Barron’s reported 14 hours ago that KKR Founders Kravis and Roberts Step Down as Co-CEOs

 Is It Worth Investing in KKR & Co.
 Inc. (NYSE :KKR) Right Now?